doy/rbw/README.md

 Currently `rbw` supports three login strategies, listed by order of priority:
 1. `apikey`, requires you to provide `client_id` and `client_secret`.
-Will be enabled when a `client_id` value is set in the config file
+Will be enabled when a `client_id` value is set in the config file. `client_secret` can be provided in the config file, `rbw` will prompt for it via pinentry otherwise
 2. `SSO` (Enterprise Single Sign-On).
 Will be enabled when a `sso_id` value is set in the config file.
 (Note: due to the current implementation, if your account is secured with 2FA you'll be required to go through the browser flow twice.
 You'll be prompted for the 2FA code